Our News

 Airline Tickets: As well as flights relating to holidays, fraudsters particularly target the visiting friends and family market with flights to Africa and the Indian subcontinent dominating the list of affected destinations.
 The campaign partners believe that fraudsters may be exploiting lack of knowledge of the strict UK regulations in place governing the sale of airline tickets.

-Accommodation Fraud – Fraudsters are using increasingly sophisticated methods, with very professional and convincing websites offering upmarket villas for rent.
+Accommodation Fraud – Fraudsters are using increasingly elegant methods, with very professional and convincing websites offering upmarket villas for rent.
 Although some of these villas are fictitious, many actually exist, but are being offered by fraudsters without the legitimate owner’s knowledge.
 Spain and France are the two destinations most commonly targeted.

 Consumer organisation Which? has the following tips for how to avoid scams when booking a holiday.